Manulife plans to free up $3.8 billion in capital by 2022

-TORONTO, June 27 (Reuters) - Manulife, Canada’s biggest insurer, said on Wednesday it had set a target to free up C$5 billion ($3.8 billion) in capital over the next three years, partly by offloading businesses that it no longer wants.
+TORONTO (Reuters) - Manulife (MFC.TO), Canada’s biggest insurer, said on Wednesday it had set a target to free up C$5 billion ($3.8 billion) in capital over the next three years, partly by offloading businesses that it no longer wants.

 Reuters reported in February that Manulife was weighing the sale of a number of U.S. insurance assets after conducting a strategic review of its U.S. operations including its John Hancock business.